LGBTQ rights in Taiwan: Public opinion

 In May 2020 a coalition of five LGBT organizations under the name Equal Love Taiwan conducted a poll.
 92.8% of the respondents weren't affected by the legalization of same-sex marriage, 3.7% said they were affected negatively because of it and 1.8% were positively affected by the legalization.
 A majority of 56.8% were in favor of allowing same-sex couples to adopt children, 38.4% were against it.
 50.1% were opposed to allowing same sex-couples to use artificial reproductive technologies, 42.1% were in favor of it.
 A majority (65%) could accept if a family member, classmate or coworker would be gay.
 49.2% could accept if their child was gay, 47.3% said it would be hard to accept if their child was gay.
 53% would accept if their child was taught about the LGBT topics in school.
 A minority of the respondents would accept if they saw public display of affection of same-sex couples (48.2%), a majority would accept it if heterosexual couples would do the same (74.1%).

 Two LGBT groups conducted a survey in May 2020 which showed that 49.7% LGBT respondents would be worried that their workplace relations would be affected if they came out in the workplace.
 A small majority of 55% came out to a few colleagues, a minority of 30% came out to someone in a higher position than them.
 38.1% of the respondents said that there were colleagues out in their workplace.

 According to a 2022 survey by the World Values Survey, 41% of Taiwanese "would not like to have homosexuals as neighbors".

+A 2026 survey by Trend Polls found that support for same-sex marriage has risen to 54.3%, marking a 12% increase since the 2019 survey.
+In a similar trend, acceptance of LGBTQ+ lawmakers has climbed to nearly 70%, up from a lower level in the earlier survey.